ADHD in Adults

 - Early intervention to improve good management of the condition;

-- Use of evidence based assessment to reduce misdiagnosis and reduce adverse symptoms for adults with this condition;
+- Use of evidence-based assessment and treatment to improve diagnosis and optimise treatment and so reduce adverse symptoms for adults with this condition;

 Achievements to Date:

-Establishing a multidisciplinary national working group with service user representation to design a Model of Care for ADHD adult services in the HSE based on international best practice.
+Established Model of Care multidisciplinary national working group with service user representation to design a Model of Care for ADHD adult services in the HSE based on international best practice.
+Tasks completed include:

 - A comprehensive literature review